piresdm/CS50/README.md

-# Harvard CS50's Course - Introduction to computer Science
+# Harvard CS50's Course - Introduction to Computer Science

 I am taking the Harvard CS50's classes and I decided to share with you the projects I have been doing there.